destructodd/robot/README.md

 The pigpio library is used to control servos, and the pigpiod daemon must be installed and launched before running any of the code.

-The an_robot module in tools>robot_class  should be installed to use the web bot.
+The an_robot module in tools>robot_class  should be installed to use the web bot by running "python setup.py install" from the robot class folder.
 If you would rather not install it, copy the robot_class.py file to the root folder, and change 'import an_robot' in the script to 'import robot_class'.

 ![robot1](/photos/robot1.jpg)
 ![robot2](/photos/robot2.jpg)